 Employees may also refer to AmeriCorps’ Anti-Harassment Policy and Procedure (2020) for more information.

-Service members, volunteers, employees, and applicants for Federal employment who wish to file a discrimination complaint may do so by sending an email message to firstname.lastname@example.org or by calling the Civil Rights Hotline at 202-606-7503.
+Service members, volunteers, employees, and applicants for Federal employment who wish to file a discrimination complaint may do so by sending an email message to email@example.com or by leaving a voice message on the Civil Rights Hotline at 1-202-606-3461.
+Calls to the hotline will be returned within 24 hours.

 For more information on regarding the discrimination complaint process employees, service members and volunteers may contact Michael Cokley, Equal Employment Opportunity Specialist, by sending a message to firstname.lastname@example.org or email@example.com.